 For a long time now, I have been saying to anyone who would listen that the photo industry has become obsessed with small increments of resolution and correction, resulting in large and overpriced lenses.
 Instead, I have thought, we would be better off with some smaller slower lenses of high quality, and some balanced fast lenses: fast enough for some great bokeh, with some trade-offs to shrink their size and weight from Otus proportions.

-Well this lens is exactly that delicious balancing act.
+Looking at the chart of good bad and average, you might think there are number of reservations about this lens.
+But these are the result of some very careful trade-offs.
+This lens is a delicious balancing act.
 We have a super fast 40mm which is capable of good (better than classic f1.2) results in the centre wide open, and capable of critically sharp results stopped down.
 The trade-off is a bit of lateral colour, axial colour, field curvature and focus shift.

 That’s what we should expect for a 420g f1.2 lens.
 And all those issues can be dealt with.
 LaCA is easily fixed with a checkbox in your RAW converter.
 The axial colour is largely gone by f2, which is impressive, and can be mitigated at wider apertures with the sliders in Lightroom (or C1).
 The field curvature can be dealt with by focussing at the outer midfield.
 The focus shift by focussing at taking aperture.

 Of course some folk were hoping for a lens like the Apo Lanthar 2/65, only 1.5 stops faster and half the size and weight!
 That was never going to happen.
 What we have here is a lens that performs better than the super fast classic lenses by quite a margin.
 It’s no Otus, nor even APO Lanthar, but it’s faster and smaller then either of them.